VenomEnhancer/Venom/README.md

-## Notation
+## Acknowledgements

-Our implementation is based on [BackdoorBench](https://github.com/SCLBD/BackdoorBench), and we refer readers to [BackdoorBench](https://github.com/SCLBD/BackdoorBench) for detailed instructions regarding the basic configuration.
+As this code is reproduced based on the open-sourced code [BackdoorBench](https://github.com/SCLBD/BackdoorBench), the authors would like to thank their contribution and help.
+You can find detailed instructions in the repo regarding the basic configuration.